bigchaindb/BEPs/42/README.md

 Validators have to install and launch the new version of Tendermint.
 They need to prepare a new `genesis.json`.
 The new genesis file has to contain the validator set, the application hash (both at the migration height), and the identifier of the new Tendermint chain (`chain_id`).

-The application hash is calculated by computing the Merkle tree root of the current UTXO.
-Note that hash calculation is a subject to design in a separate BEP and can be changed in the future.

 `chain_id` is generated and stored by BigchainDB upon conclusion of the migration election.
 When Tendermint sends this ID as part of the `InitChain` ABCI request, BigchainDB understands that the user has switched to a new Tendermint version so BigchainDB switches to accept new transactions and blocks.

 To offer a convenient way to get the data, we propose a CLI command: